 The tuna cutting show is an event performed right in front of your eyes.
 An entire gigantic tuna is cut into parts such as otoro, known in English as fatty tuna, and chu-toro, semi-fatty tuna which is the delicious part that ends up as sushi on your plate.
 The fish used in the cutting show is freshly delivered, freshly cut, and freshly prepared.
 The fish isn't frozen once from the time it is caught until the moment it is ready to be eaten as sushi or sashimi.
 Savoring raw tuna at its freshest is a delight, especially after having witnessed how the massive fish is cut and prepared.
 A gourmet event such as this one is rare to come by, even for Japanese standards – so let’s take a closer look.

-The Tuna Cutting Show, held in one of Tsukiji Market’s Atmospheric Alleys
+The Tuna Cutting Show, held in one of Tsukiji’s Atmospheric Alleys

-This amazing tuna cutting show is highly recommended for anyone who wants to experience the unique, bustling atmosphere of Tokyo’s Tsukiji Market first hand.
-Head to the Tsukiji Outer Market, located on the outskirts of the Tsukiji Market, and find the restaurant Tsukiji Sushi Ichiban.
+This amazing tuna cutting show is highly recommended for anyone who wants to experience the unique, bustling atmosphere of Tokyo’s seafood market first hand up close.
+Head to the Tsukiji Outer Market, and find the restaurant Tsukiji Sushi Ichiban.
 This is where you can find the tuna cutting show which is performed at 10am on Saturdays and Sundays at both of its stores; the first in the 4-chome (yonchome) district and the second in the Central Tsukiji Outer Market.
 Inquiries can be made every day of the week at either restaurant.

-Brought directly from the market to Tsukiji Sushi Ichiban via a turret truck, the tuna cut in the show is a fresh catch of the day and displayed in front of the store.
+Brought directly from the market to Tsukiji Sushi Ichiban, the tuna cut in the show is a fresh catch of the day and displayed in front of the store.
 The fish isn’t just skillfully cut with a large blade, however, the staff also entertains the curious crowd with various facts and tips about tuna and its meat.

 Tuna Cutting Show: from 10am on Saturdays and Sundays